mmistakes/minimal-mistakes/_posts/2019-06-15-visit-a-tea-shop-to-gift-feedback.md

 A **Teacher** selflessly helps and mentors others - they will think with empathy about those around them, nurture their curiosity and share with them insightful advice.

-An **Engineer** finds pragmatic solutions and provides fast turnarounds - they will be 80-20 when appropriate, and will go slow to go fast not to miss important details.
+An **Engineer** finds pragmatic solutions and provides fast turnarounds - they will be 80-20 when appropriate, and will go slow to go fast and not to miss important details.

-An **Artist** applies creative design thinking - they will apply lateral thinking to combine unrelated concepts together to come with novel solutions, and will not be afraid to go against the norms.
+An **Artist** applies creative design thinking - they will apply lateral thinking to combine unrelated concepts together to come up with novel solutions, and will not be afraid to go against the norms.

 A **Scientist** conducts unbiased experiments and learns from data - they will record data, be systematic in testing hypothesis, and will base their decisions on facts.